 - Pre-assessment audit - We highly recommend that a pre-assessment audit be conducted several weeks prior to a Notified Body or Registrar certification audit.
 Our consultants will assess your system for compliance and identify areas of non-compliance and how to properly address them before your certification audit.

-- Full or partial internal audit - ISO and FDA QSR (GMP) require that manufacturers conduct regular internal audits of their quality management systems.
+- Full or partial internal audit - ISO 13485, FDA QSR, and other regulatory requirements mandate that manufacturers conduct regular internal audits of their quality management systems.
 Emergo provides internal auditing services which allow for an independent review of your full quality system.
-We can also be contracted to conduct partial audits in which we focus on specific areas of the quality system where you suspect non-compliance, or focus on areas where audits cannot be conducted by your in-house internal auditor due to possible conflicts of interest.
+We can also be contracted to conduct partial-scope audits in which we focus on specific areas of the quality system where you suspect non-compliance, or focus on areas where audits cannot be conducted by your in-house internal auditor due to possible conflicts of interest.

 - Subcontractor or supplier audit - Critical suppliers must be "controlled."
 This is not only a good business practice, but often also a regulatory requirement.
 For example, if your device is manufactured by a contract manufacturer, it is your responsibility to ensure their manufacturing processes meet the appropriate standards and regulations.
 Emergo can conduct on-site supplier audits on your behalf to ensure that the activities you contracted them for are being executed according to your specifications and applicable regulations.